A crotch hater, a masked killer, a swamp monster, a rock ‘n’ roll zombie, and a banshee. I look briefly at 5 more horror flicks from the last decade.

-The head screams, ears begin to bleed…and then this pretty freaky cool looking banshee starts attacking people…in their fantasies.
+The head screams, ears begin to bleed…and then a freaky cool looking banshee starts attacking people…in their fantasies.
 Yeah.
-The movie is virtually nonstop “daydream sequences” of banshee attacks, banshee blood baths, and even banshee sex.
-NONE of it real.
+The movie is virtually nonstop “daydream sequences” of banshee attacks, banshee blood baths, and even banshee sex, NONE of it real.

 At the end, Lance Henriksen becomes involved and then they banish the banshee.
 I really wish SyFy would make 20-minute edits of their movies that feature only the parts with the monsters.